-Not all the effects of music on the brain are positive however.
-Some types of music can cause the brain to lose it's symmetry between it's right and left halves, or hemispheres.
-We've all experienced this, when trying to concentrate on a task while loud or otherwise disruptive music is being played.
-Ask any teacher and they'll tell you that this can lead to learning disabilities and behavior disruptions in children.
+Not all the effects of music on the brain are positive, however.
+Some types of music can cause the brain to lose its symmetry between its right and left halves or hemispheres.
+We’ve all experienced this when trying to concentrate on a task while loud or otherwise disruptive music is being played.
+Ask any teacher and they’ll tell you that this can lead to learning disabilities and behavior disruptions in children.
 It can likewise generate diminished work capabilities in adults.

-The types of music that cause these effects on the brain are mostly agressive forms of music such as heavy rock or rap.
+The types of music that cause these effects on the brain are mostly aggressive forms of music such as heavy rock or rap.
 The specific type of beat may be at fault.
 It could also be attributed to the fact that too much repetition leads to feelings of anger and hostility.

-To achieve positive effects of music on the brain, music must have certain attributes.
+To achieve the positive effects of music on the brain, music must have certain attributes.
 It needs to be fairly complex to involve more of the brain in the activity and keep the person interested.
 New and different music is another factor that keeps the brain active and not bored.